Paul Horowitz: Biography

 At age 8, Horowitz achieved distinction as the world's youngest amateur radio operator.
-He went on to study physics at Harvard University (B.A., 1965; M.A., 1967; Ph.D., 1970), where he has also spent all of his subsequent career.
+He went on to study physics at Harvard University (A.B., 1965; A.M., 1967; Ph.D., 1970), where he has also spent all of his subsequent career.
 His early work was on scanning microscopy (using both protons and X-rays).
 Horowitz has also conducted astrophysical research on pulsars and investigations in biophysics.
 His interest in practical electronics has led to a handful of inventions, including an automated voting machine and an acoustic mechanism for landmine detection, and an electronic Morse Code/Baudot code keyboard using a diode matrix and 66 TTL integrated circuits for Amateur Radio use.
-Since 1974 he has taught a practical course in electronics whose lecture notes became one of the best known textbooks in the field: The Art of Electronics (coauthored with Winfield Hill).
+Since 1974 he has taught a practical course in electronics whose lecture notes became one of the best known textbooks in the field: The Art of Electronics (coauthored with Winfield Hill and James MacArthur).

 Horowitz was one of the pioneers of the search of intelligent life beyond the Earth, and one of the leaders behind SETI.
 This work has attracted both admiration and criticism.
 Harvard biologist Ernst Mayr has sharply criticized Horowitz for wasting the resources of the university and the efforts of graduate students on such an endeavour.
 Carl Sagan provided a strong rebuttal to Mayr's criticism, and pointed out that many eminent biologists and biochemists had endorsed SETI with the statement: